Prof. Dr. Tilmann Rabl , Lawrence Benson , Ilin Tolovski

 - Non-HPI participants : please send us an email to get access to the Moodle

-- All lectures are recorded and will be available in Tele-Task here
+- All lectures are recorded and available in Tele-Task

-The grade will determined to 100% in the final exam.
+The grade will be determined in exercises and an exam.
 The time and location of the exam will be anounced at least 6 weeks in advance.
-The prerequisite for admission to the exam is the successful completion of the exercises and programming exercises.
-In case of low participation, the exam can be replaced by an oral examination.
+The prerequisite for admission to the exam is the successful completion of the exercises.
+In case of low participation, the exam might be replaced by an oral examination.